gary-archer/oauth.apisample.netcore/README.md

 ### Quick Start

-Ensure that .NET 5 is installed , then run the start script to begin listening over HTTPS.\
+Ensure that .NET 5 is installed, then run the start script to begin listening over HTTPS.\
 You need to run the script at least once in order to download development SSL certificates.

 - ./start.sh